VertaAI/modeldb/client/verta/docs/tutorials/packaging/local_docker_build.rst

-Building a model container locally
+Building a Model Container Locally
 ==================================

 Some of our customers want to build a version of the container used for inference locally.
 Common uses